microsoft/terminal/doc/specs/Proto extensions-spec.md

 This feature will allow other installations a level of control over how their profiles look in Terminal.
 For example, if Ubuntu gets a new icon or a new font they can have those changes be reflected in Terminal users' Ubuntu profiles.

-Furthermore, this allows users an easy way to share profiles they have created - instead of needing to modify their settings file directly they could simply download a json file into the folder `C:\Users\<user>\AppData\Local\Microsoft\Windows\Terminal`.

 ## Capabilities